 Dr Burns also contributes to the public hospital system in the ACT, with both elective surgery and as part of the on call trauma roster.

 Dr Burns operates privately at the Calvary John James Hospital and the Canberra Private Hospital, both in Deakin.
-Dr Burns sees uninsured patients in his public clinic at the Canberra Hospital, and operates at both Canberra Hospital and Calvary Public Hospital.
+He sees patients in his public clinic at the Canberra Hospital, and operates at both Canberra Hospital and Calvary Public Hospital.

 He is involved in education and training of registrars and also is a regular presenter at various peer conferences such as the Continuing Orthopaedic Education meetings of the Australian Orthopaedic Association.

-Sue Hughes, is Dr Burns' Personal Assistant.
-She brings 15 years’ medical administration experience to the role, including hospital administration.
-Enabling her to effectively guide patients through the various administrative steps required for patients who are referred for surgery.
-Sue is ably assisted by Gaye Piper.
+Dr Burns' Personal Assistant, Sue brings extensive experience to the role, including a background in hospital administration.
+Enabling her to effectively guide patients through the various administrative steps required, is her Medical Admin Assistant, Gaye.